binarymusa/DartBasicsFile/README.md

-This is a file covering the basic of Dart programming language.
+This is a file covering the basic of Dart programming language

 The files are categorized to 5 main and 2 secondary:
 MAIN FILES: